13 Best Strike Indicators of 2023: Tested and Honest Review

 Best Strike Indicators Quick Picks

-• Raven Float -BEST OVER-ALL: Best for advanced anglers and guys that want to learn how to use an indicator for more than just strike detection.
+• Raven Float – BEST OVER-ALL: Best for advanced anglers and guys who want to learn how to use an indicator for more than just strike detection.

-• Oval Bi-Color Indicators – Best Traditional Strike Indicator – Best traditional strike indicator for advanced anglers and guys that want to learn how to use an indicator for more than just strike detection.
-My Recommendation is the Lightning Strike Bi-Color Football Indicator
+• Oval Bi-Color Indicators – Best Traditional Strike Indicator – Good for advanced anglers and guys who want to learn how to use an indicator for more than just strike detection.
+My Recommendation is the Lightning Strike Bi-Color Football Indicator.

-• Putty Indicators – Easy On and Off: Easily adjustable, easy to put on and take off, good for lighter subsurface flies, and it can be adjusted and used better, this is my go-to indicator for teaching effective indicator fishing.
+• Putty Indicators – Easy On and Off: Easily adjustable, easy to put on and take off, good for lighter subsurface flies.
+This is my go-to indicator for teaching effective indicator fishing.
 The best is the Loon Outdoors BioStrike Putty.

-• Round Indicators – Most Popular/Best Sellers: These indicators ride high on the water’s surface even in rough water, they are good for fishing small streams, good for beginner anglers, good for heavier flies, and they won’t get pulled underwater even with extra split shot.
-However, I’m not a huge fan… The best is the Oros Strike Indicator.
+• Round Indicators – Most Popular and Best Sellers: These indicators ride high on the water’s surface, even in rough water.
+They are good for fishing small streams, good for beginner anglers, good for heavier flies, and they won’t get pulled underwater even with extra split shot.
+The best is the Oros Strike Indicator.

-• Foam indicator: Used by many anglers, easily visible, good indicator size selection, most anglers have tried these.
-Check out Carlisle Foam Strike Indicators
+• Foam indicator: Used by many anglers, easily visible, good indicator size selection.
+Check out Carlisle Foam Indicators

-5 Things Using The Best Strike Indicators Will Do For You
+5 Things A Good Strike Indicator Will Do For You

 big wise brown trout caught by head guide graham

-Big trout like this one I caught are wise and they are naturally cautious so they will pick up anything unnatural in their environment, this includes a fly mover too fast,
+Big trout like this one that I caught are wise, and they are naturally cautious, so they will spook if an indicator drifts too close or if your fly moves too fast.

-I learned a long time ago that when my client’s nymphs moved too fast they caught very few trout, steelhead, and salmon.
+I learned a long time ago that when my client’s nymphs moved too fast they caught very few fish.

-I believe that the best fly fishing strike indicators need to be functional and will not only help you detect bites, but they will also improve your presentation.
+I believe that the best fly fishing indicators need to be functional and not just detect bites.
+They should be able to improve your presentation.
+This is what the best one can do for you.

-1. A really good strike indicator will help you control your speed and your depth which will help you get more bites.
+1. They will help you control your speed and your depth, which will help you get more bites.

-1. I use a strike indicator to help me detect the bottom so I can have my fly in the right spot without dragging my fly along the rocks, and only the best indicators for fly fishing will do this well.
+2. I use them to help me detect the bottom so I can have my fly in the right spot without dragging my fly along the rocks.

-2. The best strike indicator for fly fishing will also help me control my leader angles below the indicator which will also improve my speed control and my strike detection.
+3. They help me control my leader angles below the indicator, which will also improve my speed control and improves strike detection.

 This is my client’s big brown trout.
-We spooked it the day before using a big round strike indicator but we came back the next day with a stealthy white NZ Indicator and got him.
+We spooked it the day before using a big round indicator, but we came back the next day with a stealthy white New Zealand Indicator and got him.

-I get into more detail about how to fish with each of these strike indicators, as well as how and why I use indicators for speed control and depth adjustments for being in the strike zone more often, and even how to set your indicator on my page Nymphing with Indicators.
+I get into more detail about how to fish with each of these indicators on my page Nymphing with Indicators.

 Speed Control Really Matters